-I currently have two ranchu in a 4ft tank, one black ranchu and the other a red and white one, both around 1 years old.
+I have two ranchu in a 4-foot tank: one black ranchu and the other a red and white one, both around 1 years old.

 The ranchu is a popular goldfish species and is especially popular in Japan for its unique appearance and resemblance to a small puppy.
-Ranchus can be very friendly and some people are actually able to pat there ranchus or even train them to do little tricks.
-The ranchu goldfish is the work of breeding by the Japanese, breeding different types of lionhead goldfish.
+Ranchus can be very friendly, and some people are actually able to pat their ranchus or even train them to do little tricks.
+The ranchu goldfish was bred in Japan from different types of lionhead goldfish.

-The ranchu has a quite fat egg shaped body and when it is fully grown can look quite strange but this is the attraction for goldfish enthusiasts.
+The ranchu has a quite fat, egg-shaped body, and when it is fully grown, it can look quite strange—but this is the attraction for goldfish enthusiasts.
 The ranchu also has very beautiful head growths which are prized by goldfish breeders.

 Tank Size and Conditions